 Palmersheim & Mathew LLP was founded in 2018 by award-winning attorneys with proven expertise in handling complex business disputes.
 I recently sat down to speak with founding partner, Anand Mathew in their Chicago office.

-We discussed what it means to practice in the boutique environment, the high-touch client service that the firm prides itself on, and how technology helps them deliver that service at a lower cost.
+We discussed what it means to practice in the boutique environment, the high-touch client service that the firm prides itself on, and how technology helps them deliver that service at a lower cost and realize cost predictability in ediscovery.
 Following are some highlights of our conversation.

 Why did you and your partner (Robert Palmersheim) decide to start your own boutique litigation firm, and what are your thoughts on how it differs from big-law?

 In our business, client-service is everything.
 I’ve had the experience of working at both the litigation boutique and at a larger law firm.
 To me, a boutique litigation environment is really where you can deliver the highest level of client service and far outpace larger law firms in that regard.

 Does Palmersheim & Mathew focus on a specific industry or practice area?